Kharkiv: Transport

+Until the closure of Ukrainian airspace to civilian flights due to the Russian invasion of Ukraine, Kharkiv was served by Kharkiv International Airport.
+Charter flights are also available.
+The Kharkiv North Airport was an industrial airfield serving the Antonov aircraft company.

 Sport

 Kharkiv International Marathon

-The Kharkiv International Marathon is considered as a prime international sportive event, attracting many thousands of professional sportsmen, young people, students, professors, locals and tourists to travel to Kharkiv and to participate in the international event.
+Prior to the Russian invasion, Kharkiv International Marathon was considered as a prime international sportive event, attracting many thousands of professional sportsmen, young people, students, professors, locals and tourists to travel to Kharkiv and to participate in the international event.

 Football (soccer)

-The most popular sport is football.
-The city has several football clubs playing in the Ukrainian national competitions.
+The most popular sport was football.
+The city had several football clubs playing in the Ukrainian national competitions.
 The most successful is FC Dynamo Kharkiv that won eight national titles back in the 1920s–1930s.